prajwal-1703/AWS_Disk_Space_Monitoring_and_Alerting/README.md

 * Final working deployment

 This is **not a demo script**.
-This is how disk monitoring should be done in **real production environments**.
+This is how disk monitoring should be implemented in **real production environments**.

 ---